LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Introduction

-Recently, there has been growing interest in confidence estimation methods for long-form outputs~\citep{zhang-etal-2024-luq, zhang2024atomic, logu, yang2025uncle, huang2024calibrating, jiang2024graph, fadeeva-etal-2024-fact, liu2023litcab}.
-However, existing approaches are often post-hoc and computationally inefficient.
+Recently, there has been growing interest in confidence estimation methods for long-form outputs~\citep{zhang-etal-2024-luq, zhang2024atomic, jiang2024graph, fadeeva-etal-2024-fact, liu2023litcab}.
+A key limitation of existing approaches is that they are often \textbf{post-hoc and computationally expensive}.
 Many rely on generating multiple samples for consistency checking~\citep{zhang-etal-2024-luq, zhang2024atomic, jiang2024graph}, or require an additional model (\eg GPT-4 \citep{gpt4}) to extract atomic claims~\citep{fadeeva-etal-2024-fact, liu2023litcab}.
-In contrast, verbalized confidence offers a potentially more efficient alternative, as it avoids both multiple sampling and auxiliary models.
-However, verbalized confidence remains underexplored in the context of long-form text generation, and it is unclear whether it can provide well-calibrated confidence estimates.
+In contrast, verbalized confidence offers a more efficient alternative, as it avoids both multiple sampling and auxiliary models (we compare advantages of confidence estimation paradigms in Table \ref{tab:paradigms}).
+However, it remains challenging to enable LLMs to produce well-calibrated verbalized confidence for long-form generation.

-To address these challenges, we propose \method (\textbf{Lo}ng-form \textbf{Ve}rbalized \textbf{C}onfidence), an \textit{on-the-fly} verbalized confidence estimation method that generates confidence scores alongside long-form factual statements in a single decoding pass (Contribution \textbf{\#1}).
-Specifically, we apply a reinforcement learning (RL)-based approach that enables LLMs to produce well-calibrated confidence estimates during text generation (Figure~\ref{fig:main}).
-Compared to supervised fine-tuning (SFT), RL enables direct optimization toward task-specific reward signals, aligning model behavior with desired outcomes beyond token-level likelihoods \cite{rafailov2024direct, cao2024survey}.
-Moreover, RL does not require fine-grained token-level annotations, which are often expensive or unavailable in practice \cite{lee2023rlaif, kirk2023understanding}.
-We explore both on-policy and off-policy RL to generate confidence scores during long-form generation.
+To address these challenges, we propose \method (\textbf{Lo}ng-form \textbf{Ve}rbalized \textbf{C}onfidence), a series of reinforcement learning (RL)-based methods that enable LLMs to produce well-calibrated confidence estimates \textit{on-the-fly} during text generation in a single decoding pass (Contribution \textbf{\#1}).
+Compared to supervised fine-tuning (SFT) only, our method enables direct optimization toward task-specific reward signals, aligning model behavior with desired outcomes beyond token-level likelihoods \citep{rafailov2024direct, cao2024survey}.
+Moreover, our method does not require fine-grained token-level annotations, which are often expensive or unavailable in practice \citep{lee2023rlaif, kirk2023understanding}.
+We design both off-policy (DPO) and on-policy (GRPO) RL training strategies to accommodate scenarios with or without an oracle fact-checker.